In Utero: Reappraisal

 In Utero has continued to perform commercially and gather critical praise.
 In a 2003 Guitar World article for the album's tenth anniversary, Cobain biographer Charles R. Cross argued that In Utero was "a far better record than [Nevermind] and one that only 10 years later seems to be an influential seed spreader, judging by current bands.
 If it is possible for an album that sold four million copies to be overlooked, or underappreciated, then In Utero is that lost pearl."
 That year, Pitchfork named In Utero the 13th best album of the 1990s.
-Rolling Stone ranked it number 435 on its list The 500 Greatest Albums of All Time, and 173 in its 2020 updated list.
+Rolling Stone ranked it number 435 on its list The 500 Greatest Albums of All Time, and 173 in its 2020 and 2023 updated lists.
 It also ranked it the seventh best album of the 90s.

 In 2004, Blender named In Utero the 94th greatest American album, and in 2005, Spin named it the 51st best album of the previous 20 years.
 In 2005, In Utero was ranked number 358 in Rock Hard's book of The 500 Greatest Rock & Metal Albums of All Time.
 In 2013, NME ranked it at number 35 on its list "The 500 Greatest Albums of All Time".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In May 2017, Loudwire ranked it at number six on its list "The 30 Best Grunge Albums of All Time".
 In April 2019, Rolling Stone placed it at number eight on its 50 Greatest Grunge Albums list.
 In October 2023, the Official Charts Company revealed that In Utero was the fifth most streamed album from the 1990s in the United Kingdom.